German Cockroach Elimination in NYC

 Treating one apartment incorrectly often pushes them next door — and back again.

-Our German Cockroach Elimination Strategy
+Our German Cockroach Control Strategy

 Visit 1: Population Collapse & Life-Cycle Disruption